 If you’re thinking of hiring a car in Scotland I recommend getting a quote from Travel Supermarket.

 Most car rental companies will feature their website prices in big bold numbers in an attempt to appear to be the cheapest to the unwary traveller, but 9 times out of 10 they’ll then hit renters with extortionate fees when it comes to insurance.

-It also frequently excludes towing costs in the case of breakdown and clutch failure, and these policies often only cover damage to another vehicle so if you’re subject to single-vehicle damage (such as driving into a wall), then the CDW won’t cover you and you’ll still have to pay the excess (anywhere up to £2000).
-The rule here is that before you pay for CDW insurance make sure you take the time to thoroughly read through the policy paperwork, and don’t be afraid to walk away if you don’t like what you see.
+It also frequently excludes towing costs in the case of breakdown and clutch failure, and these policies often only cover damage to another vehicle so if you’re subject to single-vehicle damage (such as driving into a wall), then the CDW won’t cover you and you’ll still have to pay the excess (anywhere up to £2,000).

-However, the broker is only a sales agent and the customer’s contract is always with the car hire company, so many customers find that when things go wrong their brokers just wash their hands of the problem and tell their customers that they must deal with the hire company direct.
+However, the broker is only a sales agent and the customer’s contract is always with the car hire company, so many customers find that when things go wrong their brokers just wash their hands of the problem and tell their customers that they must deal with the hire company directly.

 Avoid the problem by doing your own research on several well-respected hire car companies and making your own comparisons.
-You’ll often find that the saving you make from not having to pay the broker commission fees beats the ‘offer’ that they were advertising anyway.
+You’ll often find that the savings you make from not having to pay broker commission fees beats the ‘offer’ they were advertising anyway.

 Rental pick-up desks will often try to sell you an upgrade to a bigger car by hard-selling you the advantages of a larger vehicle over the one that you’ve already pre-booked online.
 Many of these agents are working on a commission basis so it’s in their interests to make you spend as much money as possible, but frequently these ‘upgrades’ are completely unnecessary.